neolit123/ta-gen/README.md

 - a recent AIR SDK
 - 'mxmlc' and 'adl' in PATH

-if you don't have the '/AIR_SDK/bin/' folder in PATH you can use the environment variable AIR_SDK_BIN to set it. make sure that the path ends with '\' on Windows or with '/' on OSX.
+If you don't have the '/AIR_SDK/bin/' folder in PATH you can use the environment variable AIR_SDK_BIN to set it.
+Make sure that the path ends with '\' on Windows or with '/' on OSX.

-on OSX you might have to also 'chmod +x ...' the .sh scripts in ta-gen root and also 'mxmlc' and 'adl' in the '/AIR_SDK/bin/' path.
+On OSX you might have to also 'chmod +x ...' the .sh scripts in ta-gen root and also 'mxmlc' and 'adl' in the '/AIR_SDK/bin/' path.

-for some reason the much faster PNGEncoder2 only works with AIR SDK v17. for older AIR runtimes the PNGEncoder from Adobe will be used automatically.
+For some reason the much faster PNGEncoder2 only works with AIR SDK v17.
+For older AIR runtimes the PNGEncoder from Adobe will be used automatically.

 ### Building

-run build.sh (osx) or build.cmd (win32). resulted SWF will be written to ./bin.
+Run build.sh (osx) or build.cmd (win32).
+Resulted SWF will be written to ./bin.

-the build scripts will also call - writedesc.[cmd/sh], that will generate a descriptor based on the "Version X.X.X.X" variable from the 'adl' output. the descriptor is written in ./bin/ta-gen.xml.
+The build scripts will also call - writedesc.[cmd/sh], that will generate a descriptor based on the "Version X.X.X.X" variable from the 'adl' output.
+The descriptor is written in ./bin/ta-gen.xml.

-edit ./bin/ta-gen.xml or the generator scripts if needed.
+Edit ./bin/ta-gen.xml or the generator scripts if needed.

 ### Installation

-after building copy these files to a folder in PATH:
+After building copy these files to a folder in PATH:
 ```
 ./bin/ta-gen.swf
 ./bin/ta-gen.xml
 ./bin/ta-gen (osx) or ./bin/ta-gen.cmd (win32)
 ```
-alternatively you can use one of the pre-built packages located in ./release.
+Alternatively you can use one of the pre-built packages located in ./release.

 ### Usage

-this will get you started:
+This will get you started:
 ```
 ta-gen -help
 ```

-list of arguments:
+List of arguments:
 ```
   -in <path-to-load> -in <...>
   -out <output-png>